wlangera/gcube-bcubed-hack/paper.md

 The function adds a sampling bias weight column to an sf object with POINT geometry containing the occurrences (`occurrences_sf`).
 This column contains the sample probability based on bias strength `bias_strength` within a given polygon `bias_area`.
 The bias strength is the strength of the bias to be applied in the biased area (as a multiplier).
 Above 1, the area will be oversampled.
 Below 1, the area will be undersampled.
 For example, a value of 50 will result in 50 times more samples within the `bias_area` than outside.
 Conversely, a value of 0.5 will result in half less samples.

 3. With `"manual"`, bias weights depend on their location inside grid cells of a given grid where each cell has its own value.
-This is accomplished by the supporting function `apply_manual_sampling_bias()`.
+This is achieved by the supporting function `apply_manual_sampling_bias()`.

 ``` r
 apply_manual_sampling_bias(